balintsoos/hackathon-boilerplate/README.md

 # hackathon-boilerplate
-Express - MongoDB - Mongoose boilerplate for small project and hackathons
+Express - Mongoose - React boilerplate for small projects and hackathons